sachingupta67/react-testing-library/README.md

   # getLabelByText
   - will search for the label that matches the given text, then find the element associated with that label
+   eg: label for input
   - How to avoid with same label
     - use selector
     ```
     const nameElement2 = screen.getByLabelText("Name", { selector: "input" });

     ```
+ # getByPlaceholderText
+  - will search for all elements with a placeholder attribute and find one that matches the given text